 We would recommend this one-day workshop to anyone starting a new social impact project or looking to bring the strategic lens of theory of change to their planning or evaluation.

-During the day we explore what a theory of change is, how to construct one and best practice in conducting robust qualitative research.
+During the day we explore what a theory of change is, an introduction on how to construct one and best practice in conducting robust qualitative research.

 The group training is for in-house teams and we usually limit the workshop group to a maximum of 7 participants but can be up to 12.